blangel/ply/docs/Properties.md

 To delete the property _url_ from the context `environ` (note, if after removal of _url_ there are no properties left the whole `environ.properties` file will be deleted)

-    $ ply remove url from environ
+    $ ply rm url from environ

 Ad-Hoc Properties
 -----------------